cli-kit/cli-input/README.md

 Prompt
 ======

-Prompt and user input library, a component of the cli [toolkit](https://github.com/freeformsystems/cli-toolkit).
+Prompt and user input library, a component of the [toolkit](https://github.com/freeformsystems/cli-toolkit).

 ## Install